-This paper presents SAILOR (Symbolic AnchorIng from perceptuaL for rOs2-based Robots).
-It is intended to be used inside a hybrid cognitive architecture with the aim of creating and maintaining the real-world knowledge that the robot can use.
-SAILOR is based on two sub-symbolic skills: one for object recognition and the other one to decide if new percepts correspond with the previous knowledge.
+This paper presents SAILOR (Symbolic AnchorIng from perceptual data for rOs2-based Robots) a component that creates and maintains real-time knowledge in a robot.
+SAILOR is integrated into a hybrid cognitive architecture that acquires data from the environment through sensors and automatically builds knowledge from it.
+To do that, it combines two sub-symbolic skills: one to obtain information by recognizing the objects that the robot sees and the other one to decide if there is new knowledge or if old knowledge has to be updated.

-SAILOR can be integrated into a ROS 2-based hybrid cognitive architecture improving the learning capability of the robot due to the fact that the robot can learn new symbolic knowledge.
-As a result, knowledge about the real world is obtained in real time as the robot interacts with the world rather than only using innate knowledge manually created before running the cognitive architectures.
-Besides, this knowledge can be obtained from the effects of well-known actions, such as navigation, whose final state can be inferred using the planner.
+SAILOR can be integrated into a ROS 2-based hybrid cognitive architecture improving the learning capability of the robot because the robot can learn new symbolic knowledge.
+As a result, knowledge about the real world is obtained in real-time as the robot interacts with the world rather than only using innate knowledge manually created before running the cognitive architectures, providing the robot with the ability to increase its knowledge about the world autonomously.
+Besides, this knowledge can be obtained from the effects of well-known actions, such as navigation, whose final state can be inferred using a symbolic planner.